mramshaw/Data-Cleaning/README.md

 problematic, so an initial goal is to identify data deficiencies before they lead to spurious results.

+[Sometimes it is not mentioned at all, merely ___implied___.
+ It is generally not possible to carry out an __ETL__ (Extract, Transform and Load) job without doing at least ___some___ data cleaning.
+If you are asked for a time estimate for an ETL job, remember to factor in time for data examination & data cleaning.
+Not to mention how to handle [outliers](http://en.wikipedia.org/wiki/Outlier) (drop or not? if so, what is a good cutoff point? etc.).]

 Other requirements may including ___normalizing___ data sets, which generally means scaling the data to values between 0 and 1 (this enables certain types of numerical analysis).